CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Introduction

 Our techniques allow updates and queries to run concurrently.
-We evaluate \system{} on 7 diverse datasets.
+We evaluate \system{} on three datasets.
 Our main experiments focus on the sliding window setting.
-A batch-based design is used to measure recall under dynamism and concurrency following previous work \cite{diskann, spfresh}.
-Under this design, for each sliding window, we first issue an update batch that concurrently deletes old data points from the index and inserts new data points into the index.
-Then, a batch of search queries is run while the graph structure changes incurred by the updates continue to run concurrently in the background.
-We present corresponding efficiency results from the same sliding windows but with all three types of queries are run concurrently.
-We experimentally find that \begin{enumerate} [topsep=1pt,itemsep=0pt,parsep=0pt,leftmargin=15pt] \item \system{} efficiently supports both \algoname{Insert}s and \algoname{Delete}s without requiring any expensive global operations or periodic rebuilds, achieving high throughput across different datasets and workload compositions. \item In the full dynamism setting, \system{} achieves the search quality of an index built from scratch with the corresponding data at a much lower cost. \system{} maintains high recall and is robust against different insertion orderings in the workload. \item \system{} scales well both in terms of dataset size and thread count. \end{enumerate}
+We use a batch-based design to measure recall under dynamism and concurrency following previous work \cite{diskann, spfresh, liu2025wolverine, xu2025inplaceupdatesgraphindex}.
+For each sliding window, we first issue an update batch that concurrently deletes old data points and inserts new data points into the index.
+Then, a batch of search queries runs while the graph repairs incurred by the updates continue to run concurrently.
+We also present efficiency results from the same sliding windows but with inserts, deletes, and searches running concurrently.
+We compare against two recent state-of-the-art systems, \algoname{IP-DiskANN}~\citep{xu2025inplaceupdatesgraphindex} and \algoname{Wolverine++}~\cite{liu2025wolverine}.
+To ensure accurate comparison, we implemented \system{} and \algoname{Wolverine++}~\cite{liu2025wolverine} on the same base index as \algoname{IP-DiskANN}~\cite{xu2025inplaceupdatesgraphindex}.

-In the in-memory setting using 56 hyper-threads, with updates running concurrently with searches, our searches are 7--1200x faster than that of \sysname{FreshVamana}, while maintaining similar query quality.
-Compared to the recent sequential baseline \sysname{DEG}, \system{} using a single thread is 1.2x and 3x faster for searches and updates, respectively. \system{} also scales better with dataset size compared to \sysname{DEG}.
-To our knowledge, \system{} is the first graph-based index to achieve such efficiency in a setting with full dynamism and concurrency.